xemonix0/Cherry-Doom/docs/nughud.md

 Aside from the shared properties, **patches make use of an additional property, `_name`, that determines the name of the graphic lump to be used**, which can either be a sprite (i.e. a lump between `S_START` and `S_END` markers, like `MEDIA0`) or a graphic (like `STBAR`).
 **Custom lumps CAN be used** (for example, a graphic called `NEWPATCH`).
 The names used in the `NUGHUD` lump MUST be enclosed between quotation marks.

-Patches are alignable, both horizontally and vertically, and can be disabled by simply not providing any graphic.
+**Patches are alignable**, both horizontally and vertically, and can be disabled by simply not providing any graphic.

+**There is an additional toggle, `nughud_patch_offsets`, that determines whether or not to apply graphic offsets when drawing Patches.**
+Disabling this is useful when using non-exclusive graphics (e.g. ammo pickup sprites), whose offsets may differ across PWADs.
+Otherwise, enabling it is useful when using exclusive graphics, whose offsets are determined by the HUD maker, to allow precise positioning.

 #### Example